fitodic/django-studies/README.rst

 some functionality, all the tests are passing, manual tests look OK, but you're still not convinced that you've covered all of the edge-cases?

+You know your new implementation is faster or more stable, but you still have the feeling you're missing something.
+Wouldn't it be great if you could run both implementations side-by-side and compare the results?

-Maybe you want to try it out on a limited set of users for a certain period of time just to flesh out all the cases you've missed.
+Maybe you'd want to try it out on a limited set of users for a certain period of time just to flesh out all the cases you've missed.
 Or you just want to run a couple of experiments and study the effects without severely impacting the users in a negative way.